A Bud Light Seltzer Might Be Coming For White Claw's Crown

 It's no secret who is sitting atop the hard seltzer game of king of the hill.
 White Claw is dominating the competition in the booming hard seltzer market.
-(It's so in demand there's a pseudo-shortage going on.)
+(It's so in demand there's a pseudo-shortage.)
 It's not surprising that the biggest beer brands are quickly making plays to unseat the brand rumored to make laws disappear.

 Anheuser-Busch (AB InBev) is among those looking for a larger slice of the pie as sales of key brands like Bud Light and Budweiser continue to decline.
 The company bought one of the early players in seltzer, Spiked Seltzer, and rebranded it Bon & Viv.
-(Bon & Viv is also the first-ever official hard seltzer of the NFL as of August.)
+(Bon & Viv became the first-ever official hard seltzer of the NFL in August.)
 AB also recently announced Natural Light's entry into the hard seltzer universe.
 But, according to a report from Beer Business Daily, that's not their final attempt at becoming the king of seltzer.
-Bud Light Seltzer is in the works, according to the report.
+Bud Light Seltzer is in the works.

 The report cites unnamed sources from AB InBev's distributor meeting last week.
 Among the drinks reportedly in development are Bud Light Seltzer, Bud Light Lemonade, and Bud Light Crisp, which will be a lower-calorie version of Bud Light aiming at Miller Lite and other popular low-calorie beer options.
 There's also a nitrogenized beer called Bud Nitro and a seltzer line in the works for Stella Artois.